Posted here are all GED® prep classes locations and testing centers in the Victorville region.

-The GED exam has totally changed.
+The GED exam changed totally a few years ago.
 Restructuring the exam was needed to make sure that it would remain (or get back) in line with industry and university standards and requirements, and the new GED exam harmonizes better again with needs and practices of these sectors.

-The new GED exam is now fully computer-formatted and is better focusing on teaching the students the skills and knowledge required by employers.
+GED testing is fully computer-formatted and is focusing on teaching the students the skills and knowledge required by employers and educational institutions.
 Students will be far better prepared to function well in the modern-day work environment.
 You now have the possibility to sit for (and pay for) one of the GED tests at a time.
 Prepare for one part, pass that test, and go on to the next part.

 GED-HiSET-TASC passing score

-Going for your GED diploma is the first step to a nicer future.
-With a brand new assessment system comes a brand new judging and scoring format.
-The new GED passing score was at first 150 on a scale 100 – 200.
-This was adjusted in early 2016, and now the required score on every one of the four subject fields is 145.
+Earning your GED diploma is the first step to a nicer future.
+The GED passing score was initially 150 on a scale 100 – 200.
+This was adjusted two years after the most recent GED test introduction so now the required score on every one of the four subject fields is 145.

-The GED program now lets you take one of the 4 tests (modules) at the moment you feel sufficiently prepared, and your test results are valid for two years.
-This does not apply to TASC and HiSET.
+The GED program lets you take one of the 4 tests (modules) at the moment you feel sufficiently prepared, and your test results are valid for two years.
+The TASC and HiSET subtests can also be done individually.
 To pass the TASC, your result on each of the five subject field tests need to be between 500 and 800, and an essay score between 2 and 8 is also required.
 To take the HiSET successfully, your score on each subtest must be between 8 and 20, your essay result between 2 and 6, and your total score in the 45-100 range.

 Though preparing for the GED/TASC/HiSET exam is perfectly okay, you need to come to a state-approved GED testing site if you want to earn your GED credential, there just is NO other way.
 Internet sites that want to make you believe something else are fraudulent and their documents are worthless.
 Employers and schools will definitely not accept these fake diplomas, a waste of your money.

 It is the GED program’s goal to reduce under- and unemployment, and to boost the job readiness of the residents of the communities of Victorville and surrounding High Desert area.
-CHAN’s GED preparation program is set up as a 13-week long workshop where applicants can use computer programs to get optimally prepared to sit for the GED examination.
+CHAN’s GED preparation program is set up as a 13-week-long workshop where applicants can use computer programs to get optimally prepared to sit for the GED exam.